chadeckles/chadeckles/README.md

 ## Professional

-:octocat: I am a Senior Security Engineer at GitHub focusing on security cloud infrastructure.
-My goal is to make the world a more secure place.
+- I am a Senior Security Engineer at GitHub focusing on protecting cloud infrastructure 🛡️

-🪖 I started my career in tech with the U.S. Air Force and continue to serve in the U.S. Navy Reserves as a Maritime Cyber Warfare Officer.
+- My career in tech started in the USAF and I continue to serve in the Navy Reserves as a Maritime Cyber Warfare Officer 🪖

-🏫 I teach as an adjunct instructor at the University of Denver.
+- In my free time, I also teach as an adjunct instructor at the University of Denver 🏫

+`GOAL`: _Make the world a more secure place_ 🔐

 ## Personal